hcsong213/plantifica/database/README.md

 that are relevant to the user.

 To generate images for the plants so we can populate them in our site, I used images with Creative Commons (CC) licenses.

+These entries were then uploaded to our Plantifica Firebase so they can be used and rendered in our app in the manner of an API.